trentm/nodedoc/doc/api8/child_process.markdown

 * `options` {Object}
   * `cwd` {String} Current working directory of the child process
   * `stdio` {Array|String} Child's stdio configuration.
-(See above)
+(See above) Only stdin is configurable, anything else will lead to unpredictable results.
   * `customFds` {Array} **Deprecated** File descriptors for the child to use for stdio.
 (See above)
   * `env` {Object} Environment key-value pairs